MinhND2301/Google-Cloud-Professional-Data-Engineer-Study-Edition/README.md

 - D) Create a Cloud Dataflow pipeline using BigQueryIO to read predictions for all users from the query.
 Write the results to Cloud Bigtable using BigtableIO.
 Grant the Bigtable Reader role to the application service account so that the application can read predictions for individual users from Cloud Bigtable.

 **Memorize:** `D) Create a Cloud Dataflow pipeline using BigQueryIO to read predictions for all users from the query.
 Write the results to Cloud Bigtable using BigtableIO.
 Grant the Bigtable Reader role to the application service account so that the application can read predictions for individual users from Cloud Bigtable.`

-**Quick reason:** Create a Cloud Dataflow pipeline using BigQueryIO to read predictions for all users from the query.
-Write the results to Cloud Bigtable using BigtableIO.
-Grant the Big...

 <details>
 <summary>Full explanation</summary>